EnricoCorsaro/FAMED/docs/source/background_models.rst

 Two Harvey
 ^^^^^^^^^^
 This model can be identified with the label ``TwoHarvey``.
 It comprises two Harvey-like components, typically used to model signal of medium quality for asteroseismology (e.g. TESS or K2 data).
-The two components are related to a low-frequency signal (e.g. activity, rotational modulation, super-granulation) and to a granulation activity (mostly referring to the meso-granulation signal).
+The two components are related to granulation-related signal (i.e. the meso granulation taking place at low frequency and the granulation located around the oscillation frequency region).
 It is expressed by the equation:

 :math:`P_\mathrm{bkg}(\nu) = W + R(\nu) \left[ B(\nu) + G(\nu) \right]`